 - A generously sized basin to increase the life of the pump it works with

 - A lid that allows for soil gas mitigation

 Unlike other sump basins on the market, the InstaDry® Sump Basin is generously sized and measures 14" deep x 16" wide and will hold 14 gallons.
 The larger and deeper basins require digging deep into the soil and often digging in to the water table itself, which will allow the sump pump to run continuously shortening its life.
 The depth of the InstaDry® Sump Basin does not require an extremely deep hole, keeping the basin and pump above the water table.
 The smaller mini basins and their limited water holding capacity often create a condition called "short cycling".
 Short cycling is when the pump turns on then off within seconds.
 This condition is due to the pump evacuating smaller amounts of water that it was designed for.

 The environment inside a crawl space presents a unique challenge for water control equipment.
 Unlike a basement, the crawl space sump basin does not have a layer of concrete to hold it in the ground under high water pressure conditions.
 Therefore many standard basement sump basins, used in a crawl space, are pushed out of the ground on the first occurrence of high water pressure.
 Once the basin is pushed out, it is rendered useless and will need to be moved to a new location.

-Because of these holes in the sides of the basin it needs to be installed with a small stone, like gravel, around the basin.
-The stone does two things, first it's weight sits on the anti-float plate holding the basin in the ground and second it filters the water entering the basin.
+Because of these slots in the sides of the basin, it needs to be installed with at least a 10mm size stone, on top of the anti-float plate.
+The stone does two things, it's weight sits on the anti-float plate holding the basin in the ground and filters water entering the basin.
 The filtered water will extend the life of any sump pump that is installed.